 These spiders exhibit sexual dimorphism.
 Males are usually smaller and not as blue as females.
 Males typically grow to a maximum size of about 3 inches, whereas females can reach double that size at 6 inches.

-The price for a Golden Blue Leg Baboon varies depending on sex, but it’s on the cheap side compared to most spiders.
+The price for a Golden Blue Leg Baboon varies depending on whether you buy a male or a female, but it’s on the cheap side compared to most spiders.

 An unsexed or adult male can be bought for as little as $50 to $60.